tamvo22/next-graphql-hasura/README.md

 };
 ```

-### Setup GraphQL .env and Codegen configuration
+### Setup GraphQL environment variable, .env, and Codegen configuration

 We'll need to add a Hasura server environment variable called **JWT_SECRET={ "type": "HS256", "key": "same as your HASURA_JWT_SECRET secret" }** during this phase.
-This key secret needs to match the HASURA_JWT_SECRET that we use to encrypt our accessToken JWT token or else Hasura API endpoint from returning the error: **JWT: JWSError JWSInvalidSignature**.
+This key secret needs to match the **HASURA_JWT_SECRET** that we use to encrypt our accessToken JWT token or else Hasura API endpoint from returning the error: **JWT: JWSError JWSInvalidSignature**.
 We will need to provide the rest of the Hasura API environment variables as well.
 You can refer to [Next.JS environment variable](https://nextjs.org/docs/basic-features/environment-variables#default-environment-variables) for additional information on how to configure your .env file.
 It is recommended that you can rename your .env file to the .env.local so that your key secret will not get expose to the client.

 [.env.local](.env)